 Threshold Registration Administrative Arrangements

-From 1 July 2014, a $100 million threshold applied to the R & D expenditure for which companies can claim a concessional tax offset under the R & D Tax Incentive.
+A $100 million threshold applies to the R & D expenditure for which companies can claim a concessional tax offset under the R & D Tax Incentive.
 For any R & D spending above this threshold, companies can still claim a tax offset at the company tax rate.

 AusIndustry has developed guidelines to inform companies of the administrative arrangements that will apply to relevant registrations, including information on what to do if a company registers $100 million of activities but either,